Poetry on Loan

-3. Each entry must be a poem of no more than 20 lines, on the theme Onwards, upwards, freedom.
-Entrants are encouraged to interpret this theme with imagination.
+3. Each entry must be a poem of no more than 20 lines, on the theme of either Vision or The unexpected.
+Entrants are encouraged to interpret these themes with imagination.

 4. Each entry must have a title.
 Titles and blank lines between stanzas are not included in the line count.